marcelm/cutadapt/doc/ideas.rst

 - allow to remove not the adapter itself, but the sequence before or after it
 - instead of trimming, convert adapter to lowercase
 - warn when given adapter sequence contains non-IUPAC characters
-- try multithreading again, this time use os.pipe() or 0mq
 - extensible file type detection
 - the --times setting should be an attribute of Adapter